 What if I don’t know what I want to study?

 If you don’t know what to study, start by thinking about your interests, hobbies and academic strengths.
 Is there something you’ve enjoyed at school that you would like to study further?
 Is there a hobby or interest that you think you could turn into a career?
 Another option is to choose a general course that will give you time to sample different areas before choosing your major.
 This includes courses like arts, business, health sciences and science, where the selection of units is up to you.
 Students often choose a broad selection of subjects in their first year before specialising in later years once they’ve found their niche.
 On the other hand, you might choose a shorter qualification from the VET sector to test the waters or opt for a gap year while you continue to research your options.
-See how to choose a course if you don’t know what to do
+See how to choose a course if you don’t know what to do for further information.

 I don’t know what score I’ll get.
 How do I choose courses?